markmanx/isopacks/README.md

 }
 ```

-## Trade-off's between importing vs self-hosting icons
+## Self-hosting icons vs importing from the package

-- **Importing icons** directly from the npm package is practical but not recommended as it adds to the final bundle size ().
+- **Importing icons** directly from the npm package is practical but not recommended as it adds to the final bundle size.

 - **Referencing icons via URL** enables the icons to be downloaded later on, after the app loads.
-This also activates the browser's cache for individual icons so that they can be loaded instantly later on.
+This is the recommended approach for production apps.

+## Contributing

+For bugs, feature requests, and discussions please use [Github Issues](https://github.com/markmanx/isopacks/issues).

+### Icon IDs

+As a convention, the `id` of an Isopack icon should be the same as the icon's SVG filename (without the `.svg` extension).
+This makes it easy to derive `id`s from the file structure.